-Certain lords of England discuss their chances in battle against the French and it is revealed that they are outnumbered five to one.
-After hearing Westmorland wish for more men, the king delivers an inspirational speech, saying that they need no more men and the current army they possess shall be more than enough.
-The lords are inspired and they prepare to do battle when Montjoy arrives.
+Certain lords of England discuss their chances in battle against the French, and it is revealed that they are outnumbered five to one.
+After hearing the Earl of Westmorland wish for more men, the king delivers an inspirational speech, saying that they need no more men, and the current army they possess shall be more than enough.
+The lords are inspired, and they are prepared to do battle when Montjoy arrives.
 He offers (this time from the constable) the king one last chance to ransom himself and prevent a battle that he will surely lose.
 The king, of course, refuses this offer and delivers yet another patriotic speech in favor of the English.
 Montjoy leaves to return this answer.
-York, the king's cousin, asks if he may lead the vanguard, his wish is granted and the English prepare for battle.
+York, the king's cousin, asks if he may lead the vanguard; his wish is granted, and the English prepare for battle.

 Act 4, Scene 4 Setting: The battlefield of Agincourt

 Pistol threatens to kill a French soldier who begs for mercy from a man he thinks is a valiant gentleman.
 Using the boy as an a translator, Pistol threatens to cut the Frenchman's throat.
 The Frenchman, Master Fer, then claims he is from a rich house and offers to pay Pistol two hundred crowns if he spares his life.
 Pistol agrees, and the men depart.
 The boy then delivers a soliloquy on the foolishness of Pistol and reveals that even Bardolph and Nym, who at this point are both dead, look good in comparison to him.

 Act 4, Scene 5 Setting: The battlefield of Agincourt

 The Dauphin and the other French lords frantically discuss the poor performance of the French army and that they are now the ones at a disadvantage.
 All of the men, though, agree to keep fighting.